The Edinburgh Jazz and Blues Festival runs from 14 - 23 July 2023.

 Originally focused on traditional jazz, with several free performances taking place in the city's live music pubs, the festival has since grown from its 1978 origins into a hugely successful and world-renowned event.
 Today, it also features a more diverse range of styles, including funk and hip-hop and a diverse range of blues music with performances taking place in the city’s the grandest concert halls and venues.

-Jazz, blues and beyond - big names, local heroes and shooting stars
+Big names, local heroes and upcoming stars

-Some of the biggest names to have played the Festival include Van Morrison, Jools Holland, George Benson, Courtney Pine, Mud Morganfield, Mahotella Queens and Abdullah Ibrahim.
-But it's not just the presence of the world's top names which make the festival what it has become - rather there is a focus on delivering musical excellence and creativity through strong local presence and some of the very best rising talents around.
+Some of the biggest names to have played at the Festival include Van Morrison, Jools Holland, George Benson, Courtney Pine, Mud Morganfield, Mahotella Queens and Abdullah Ibrahim.
+But it’s not just the presence of the world’s top names which makes the festival what it has become – rather there is a focus on delivering musical excellence and creativity through strong local presence and some of the very best rising talents around.

-As part of this, the festival has also earned a deserved reputation for featuring brilliant music from other related genres too, including soul, funk, hip hop, swing, Latin, afro-beat, electronica and more.
+As part of this, the festival has also earned a deserved reputation for featuring brilliant music from other related genres too, including soul, funk, hip-hop, swing, Latin, afro-beat, electronica and more.

-Grand halls, cosy bars, timber tents... and a rugby club!
+Grand halls, cosy bars and tents

-This diversity in music is echoed in the festival's various venues, from the cosy intimacy of The Jazz Bar on Chambers Street to the vast grandeur of The Festival Theatre.
+This diversity in music is echoed in the festival’s various venues, from the cosy intimacy of The Jazz Bar on Chambers Street to the vast grandeur of the Festival Theatre.

 Bringing the party to the streets